-If you have been a Windows user for long enough, you will be very well aware of the trouble that the operating system gives you concerning user privileges and file paths.
-I have personally overwhelmed multiple times before due to the issues that are present since all the files do not have the same privilege levels.
+If you have been a Windows user for long enough, you might be well-versed with this trouble.
+The operating system raises an issue concerning user privileges and file paths.
+I have personally been overwhelmed multiple times before due to the issues.
+This happens because all the files do not have the same privilege levels.
 In this article, we will go over one such issue related to file permissions.
-Mainly, a Required Privilege is Not Held by the Client error prompt.
+Mainly, a Required Privilege Is Not Held by the Client error prompt.

-This error message, like many other of its kind, has an error code related to it.
+This error message, like many others of its kind, has an error code related to it.
 It is something like 0x800700522.
-This error message only shows up when you are trying to put a file into or remove a file from a folder which you really should not be messing with.
-It is a safety measure, to prevent you or any smarty-pants from tampering around with sensitive files and folders of the system.
+This error message only shows up when you are trying to put or remove a file from a folder which you really should not be messing with.
+It is a safety measure, to prevent you from tampering with sensitive files and folders of the system.

-Though it is there as a means of improving the robustness of the system, it sometimes causes undesired inconveniences when you attempt to do some system level file modifications for some software that you are installing.
-Therefore, we will attempt to add this a Required Privilege is Not Held by the Client error to the list of those windows functions which were trying to be useful, but always end up getting disabled by the end users.
+Though it is there as a means of improving the robustness of the system, it sometimes causes undesired inconveniences.
+Especially when you attempt to do some system-level file modifications for some software that you are installing.
+Therefore, we will attempt to add the Required Privilege Is Not Held by the Client error to the list of those windows functions that were trying to be useful, but always end up getting disabled by the end-users.
 Let’s get on with it, shall we?

 Method 1: Take ownership of the Root Drive

 Usually, when you store a file which on your hard disk drive that does not have sufficient user privileges to process the Windows program manager or any other installed programs.
 So, to provide security privileges to the respective drive.
 Fix this a required privilege is not held by the client, follow these simple steps:

 Fix This Too: You Don’t Have Permission to Save in This Location